perama-v/TODD/example_specs/abis.md

 ## Abstract

-A specification for a Time Ordered Distributable Database (TODD)-compliant for mapping Ethereum addresses to ABIs.
+A specification for a Time Ordered Distributable Database (TODD)-compliant for abi Ethereum addresses to ABIs.

 ## Motivation